Amplitude SDK Quickstart Guide

 Learn more available functionalities in Android SDK.

 The iOS SDK lets you send events to Amplitude.
-See the full documentation at iOS SDK
+See the iOS SDK documentation for additional configurations and advanced topics.

 Table of Contents